Nasdanika/nasdanika.github.io/model/ai/ai-core/readme.md

 In the case of a diagram element, it can be converted to text by explaining its label, tooltip, layer it belongs to, and other elements it connects to
  - this is different from computer vision because tooltips and layers are not visible.
-The narration may also include styling such as color and geometry.
+The narration may also include styling such as color, description of a shape image and geometry.
 E.g. "above", "to the right of".

 In the case of a model element the narration would include element documentation, its references, and its type.